Theresa

 Queensland.

-destination, it has a big fishing future.
-Being located well
+fishing destination, it has a big fishing future.
+Being

-inland, Theresa Creek will be less affected by coastal south-easterly
+located well inland, Theresa Creek will be less affected

 History